 The Pit Area Camera must be switched on for all sessions.
-Failure to switch on the camera will be reported to the Clerk of the Course who may apply available penalties pursuant to the NCR.
+Failure to switch on the camera will be reported to the Clerk of the Course and/or the Stewards of the Event who may apply available penalties pursuant to the NCR.